Why Is My Orange Juice Carbonated? Unraveling the Mystery

 If the juice has been contaminated with some form of bacteria or yeast from the environment, these microorganisms can also cause fermentation.

-See also Homemade Malibu And Orange Juice Cocktail Recipe
+See also Peach Schnapps Vodka Orange Juice

 Chemical Reaction: